daasampa/Classification_models_Scala_Routine/README.md

 The correct order for understanding this **_"development"_** goes as the following:

 ### 1. Modules (modules_fraud_model.scala): :books:
   Import the Scala classes needed to transform data and estimate the different methods.
 The latter is defined through the Cross-validation model using the AUPR metric (area under precision-recall curve).
-It's .

 ### 2. Data set (data_set_fraud_model.scala): :floppy_disk:
   Import the data set, stored in HDFS, into Spark session.
 The data structure is org.apache.spark.sql.DataFrame.
 After user calling the the data set is parallelized with the **cache()** instruction.
 This one is extremely important since calculations are running in parallel using the resources of the cluster.